outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

   - add to translation/summarization alg:
-    - process translated as "adding dimensions to difference in mass (powers of the base) increases vacillations in wave according to collision momentum transfer rules between limits" https://www.quantamagazine.org/how-pi-connects-colliding-blocks-to-a-quantum-search-algorithm-20200121/
+    - process translated as "adding dimensions to difference in mass (powers of the base) increases vacillations in wave according to collision momentum transfer rules between limits"
+    - notice that a vacillation decreasing in momentum would produce a spiral shape with a symmetric transform done - and that could produce a circle under certain conditions https://www.quantamagazine.org/how-pi-connects-colliding-blocks-to-a-quantum-search-algorithm-20200121/

 ## Learning models